 This hotel is the closest to the two Parks and therefore is priced at a premium.
 While rates fluctuate throughout the year, expect to pay at least $500 a night for Disney’s Grand Californian Hotel and Spa.

-The property is also home to the Villas at Disney’s Grand Californian Hotel and Spa, the Resort’s only DVC member rooms.
+The property is also home to the Villas at Disney’s Grand Californian Hotel and Spa, which are DVC member rooms.

 The Disneyland Hotel has gone through a lot of changes since it first opened in 1956 (when it wasn’t even owned by Disney … in fact Disney didn’t own the hotel until 1988!) but remains a Guest favorite.

-The hotel property features three guest towers – Fantasy, Adventure, and Frontier – as well as a central pool, restaurants, and convention center.
+The hotel property features three guest towers – Fantasy, Adventure, and Frontier – as well as The Villas at Disneyland Hotel for DVC members.
+It also has a central pool plus The Villas pool and splash pad, restaurants, and convention center.

 After a phased remodel that started in 2009, the property took on a retro Disneyland theme.
 The pool was renamed the Monorail Pool and features a sign resembling the old Disneyland entrance marquee.
 The guest rooms feature carpets with hidden Mickeys and headboards that light up with fiber optic fireworks.